Rimao416/NextBootcamp/README.md

-# Fetchind Data Client and Server
+# Sequential and Parallel Data